|

 ca.

-came in both white or black versions, all soft vinyl body
+dolls came in either a white or black version, all soft vinyl body

 jointed at neck, shoulders and hips, rooted ponytail hair,